Why you shouldn't move your company blog to Medium

 Here's the thing: Medium is a great platform and we'll continue to publish articles on it.

 We first started using Medium as a social platform for reposting and promoting content.
 This social component had great results and we saw considerable growth.
-When someone suggested to switch completely, it seemed like a good idea.
+When someone suggested switching completely, it seemed like a good idea.
 It was only with time that we saw the limitations.

 If we publish content in order to promote our business and build authority, then it's better we host it ourselves and use Medium as a promotion channel.